bkirsh99/TCRP-reproduce/README.md

 ### 3.4.
 Performance Assessment

 Plots comparing the performance of the TCRP model relative to the 4 baselines can be generated using the jupyter notebook *./tcrp_model/model_comparisons/plot_results.ipynb.* Once again, details and additional commentary are provided inside the notebook.

-## 4. Sample Run

-The *./tcrp_model/sample/* folder contains sample input files required for a complete run.
-It also contains the scripts necessary for that run and the output that would have been generated after executing them.

-This folder follows a similar directory structure as the main project, and its purpose is to simulate  Please use option ‘-tissue_list’ to specify the file to use.
-Please also prepare a ‘task list’ file to store the detailed information of each sub-task in the pre-training phase.
-It is a Python dictionary stored in a pickle file.
-The key of that dictionary is the name of the sub-task, which should be the same as the feature and label file.
-For example, if the sub-task is called ‘lung’, then the corresponding feature and label files should be ‘lung_Sorafenib_feature.npy’ and ‘large_Sorafenib_label.npy’, respectively.

 ## Acknowledgments